 “Any drug can be used successfully, no matter how bad its reputation, and any drug can be abused, no matter how accepted it is.
 There are no good or bad drugs; there are only good and bad relationships with drugs.”9

 I’m not a big fan of drugs, to be honest.
 I’d rather you never try any and stay away from people who are using them.
 But I also recognize that tremendous creativity and healing have come from the use of both drugs and alcohol.

-Opioids are being overprescribed and abused, but they are also important for some pain management, as I’ll explore more in chapter 4.
+Opioids are being overprescribed and abused, but they are also important for some pain management.
 It would be brutal indeed to have major surgery without morphine or another opiate for pain relief.
 But continuing to use morphine once the pain has passed can get you addicted, not because of the drug itself—at least not at first—but because you start abusing it.

 As Gabor Mate, MD, has noted, if it were the substance or behavior itself that causes the addiction, everyone who goes shopping would become a shopaholic and everyone who eats food would become a food addict.
 Your alcoholism or drug addiction is but a symptom of a larger problem of compromised psychological and physical well-being.

 “It’s okay for kids to experiment with drinking and drugs—they’re just being kids.”
 Walker and his friends started smoking dope in the bushes after school freshman year.
 Lisa started stealing wine from her parents’ liquor cabinet when she was fourteen.
 Sam, an eighth grader, dismissed her mom’s concerns about her drug use.
 “Everyone at school is doing drugs!”
 Sam said.
 “Lighten up.”
 So what if her uncle died of a cocaine overdose in his thirties?
 She’s sure there’s no way that would happen to her.
 “Mom, you know I would never try cocaine.”